avl/savefile/README.md

 # WARNING

-THIS IS STILL UNDOCUMENTED AND PROBABLY IMPOSSIBLE TO LEARN UNTIL IT IS!
+THIS IS STILL VERY EXPERIMENTAL!
+THERE WILL BE BUGS.

 This software is very young and possibly NOT ready for use yet :-) .
 You have been warned.
 If you're looking for a high quality